gabomartini/Azure-Monitor-and-Alerts/README.md

 </p>

 4. In the title bar, select the Notifications icon and wait until the Virtual Machine is successfully deleted.
-5. The Operations Group should receive a notification email that reads, Important notice: Azure Monitor alert VM was deleted was activated.
+5. The Operations Group should receive a notification email stating: "Important notice: Azure Monitor alert VM was deleted was activated.".

 <p align="center">
 <img src="https://github.com/user-attachments/assets/0f5c1611-55c3-4546-a6dd-94077cc5b1d0">